 4. Now sew this piece to the front of the pillow, leaving one of the shorter sides open.
 The piece should align with the folded border you created in the first two steps.

 5. Next pour rice into the pillow.
 You can use your own discretion on how much rice to use.
 The pillow doesn’t need to be bulging with rice to be effective.
-Mine has about 4 cups.
+My rice pack has about 4 cups.